wimblerobotics/Robotics_Book/book/chapters/creating_a_custom_behavior.md

 The `include_directories` lines are used to include the directories where the header files are located.
 In this case, we only need the directory where the Behavior Tree header files are located.

-The `set(dependencies ...)` lins are used to set the dependencies of the package.
+The `set(dependencies ...)` lines are used to set the dependencies of the package.
 I'm using this ***set*** form to make it easier to add more dependencies later on.

 The `add_library` line is used to create a shared library from the `blink_light.cpp` file.